List of DOS commands: MSAV

-A command that scans the computer for known viruses.
+Scans the computer for known viruses.

 The command is available in MS-DOS versions 6 and later.

 MSBACKUP

-The MSBACKUP command is used to backup or restore one or more files from one disk to another.
+Used to backup or restore files from one disk to another.

 The New York Times said that MSBACKUP "is much better and faster than the old BACKUP command used in earlier versions of DOS, but it does lack some of the advanced features found in backup software packages that are sold separately.
 There is another offering, named MWBACKUP, that is GUI-oriented.
 It was introduced for Windows for Workgroups (3.11).

 The MSBACKUP command is available in MS-DOS versions 6 and later.

 MSCDEX

-MSCDEX is a driver executable which allows DOS programs to recognize, read, and control CD-ROMs.
+A driver executable which allows DOS programs to recognize, read, and control CD-ROMs.

 The command is available in MS-DOS versions 6 and later.

 MSD

-The MSD command provides detailed technical information about the computer's hardware and software.
+Provides detailed technical information about the computer's hardware and software.
 MSD was new in MS-DOS 6; the PC DOS version of this command is QCONFIG.
 The command appeared first in Word2, and then in Windows 3.10.

 MSHERC

-The MSHERC.COM (also QBHERC.COM) was a TSR graphics driver supplied with Microsoft QuickC, QuickBASIC, and the C Compiler, to allow use of the Hercules adapter high-resolution graphics capability (720 x 348, 2 colors).
+A TSR graphics driver supplied with Microsoft QuickC, QuickBASIC, and the C Compiler, to allow use of the Hercules adapter high-resolution graphics capability (720 x 348, 2 colors).

 NLSFUNC

-Loads extended Nationalization and Localization Support from COUNTRY.SYS, and changed the codepage of drivers and system modules resident in RAM.
+Loads extended nationalization and localization support from COUNTRY.SYS, and changed the codepage of drivers and system modules resident in RAM.

 In later versions of DR-DOS 6, NLSFUNC relocated itself into the HiMem area, thereby freeing a portion of the nearly invaluable lower 640KiB that constituted the ”conventional” memory available to software.

 The command is available in MS-DOS versions 3.3 and later.